microsoft/vscode-docs/docs/java/java-refactoring.md

 ### Override/implement methods

-With this source action, all the candidates are presented to you with a checklist.
+With this Source Action, all the candidates are presented to you with a checklist.
 You can then decide what to override or implement.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-refactoring/override-implement-methods.mp4" type="video/mp4">